Marion, Kansas: 20th century

 The National Old Trails Road, also known as the Ocean-to-Ocean Highway, was established in 1912, and was routed through Lehigh, Hillsboro, Marion and Lost Springs.

 In 1937, the Marion County Lake was completed by the Civilian Conservation Corps south-east of Marion for the purpose of recreation.
 There were numerous floods during the early history of Marion.
 In June and July 1951, due to heavy rains, rivers and streams flooded numerous cities in Kansas, including Marion.
 Many reservoirs and levees were built in Kansas as part of a response to the Great Flood of 1951.
 From 1964 to 1968, the Marion Reservoir was constructed north-west of Marion.
 Downstream from the Marion Reservoir, levees were built in the low areas of Marion and Florence.

+21st century

+2023 newspaper raid

+In August 2023, Marion County police raided the newspaper Marion County Record, its owners, and a local city council member.
+The police had received information that the paper had obtained, allegedly from a confidential source (it was later shown that legal public sources were used) that a local business owner had an unresolved drunk driving conviction and continued to drive for many months without a driving license.
+The newspaper did not publish this legally obtained information.

 Geography

-Marion is located at coordinates 38.3483493, -97.0172450 in the scenic Flint Hills and Great Plains of the state of Kansas.
+Marion is located in the scenic Flint Hills and Great Plains of the state of Kansas.
 According to the United States Census Bureau, the city has a total area of 2.99 sqmi, of which 2.98 sqmi is land and 0.01 sqmi is water.